minecraftforum/rules/rules/servers/rules.markdown

 * The Hosting Request section is not to be used for recruiting staff for hosts, this may be done in the host's topic
 * Replies to requests must meet all needs outlined in the original post and not contain irrelevant information
 * Replies to requests must be tailored to the request, posting of just rates is not allowed
+* Topics must pertain to Minecraft Based Hosting.
+Topics advertising non-Minecraft specific hosting are not allowed.

 #### Hosting Discussion